9 min read

 The AI-native software development

-With AI, humans shifted from "creators" to "verifiers".
-AI implements, while humans focus on providing high-quality inputs (requirements/context/intent/architecture) and verifying the AI's outputs.
-The old bottleneck was implementation.
-The new bottleneck is clarity and verification.
+AI turned humans from "creators" to "verifiers".
+AI implements, while humans focus on providing high quality inputs (requirements/context/intent/architecture) and verifying the AI output.

-4. Refinement: The AI quickly iterates on human feedback in a tight, recursive loop.
+4. Refinement: The AI quickly iterates on human feedback in a tight, recursive loop

 So we let go of the old two-week sprint.